jiankangren/COWOMO_2018_demo/README.md

 PREESM and SDSoC are not available in this repo.
 Please use the original tools (availble under their own licenses).

-For the file developed for this tutorial, please refer to Creative Commons Attribution 4.0 International Public License, available in [LICENSE.txt](https://github.com/leos313/COWOMO_2018_demo/blob/master/LICENSE.txt).
+For the file developed for this tutorial, please refere to Creative Commons Attribution 4.0 International Public License, available in [LICENSE.txt](https://github.com/leos313/COWOMO_2018_demo/blob/master/LICENSE.txt).

 **Snippet**: